Reduce the ESP32 Power Consumption in 3 Simple Steps

 RTC

 The Hibernation power mode is the power mode with the lowest current consumption.
 A blank ESP32 microcontroller consumes only 5µA.
 The internal 8-MHz oscillator and ULP co-processor are disabled and the RTC recovery memory is powered down.
 Only one RTC timer on the slow clock and certain RTC GPIOs are active.
-The RTC timer or the RTC GPIOs can wake up the chip from the Hibernation mode.
+The RTC timer or the RTC GPIOs can wake up the chip from the Hibernation mode

 To enter the Hibernation power mode we use the same Arduino script like the deep-sleep mode, but we select that all RTC peripherals are deactivated.
 Therefore we only change the sleep configuration file to: